Skip to main content

 It is the policy of the Office of Student Financial Assistance that we begin to use PJ to make adjustments to the EFC beginning July 1st for the upcoming award year.
 Accuracy in your income projection(s) is very important.
 It is the policy of NKU's Office of Student Financial Assistance to not process future adjustments for any student who underestimates his/her household income by more than 15% for an adjustment calculation.
 For adjustments to income processed after January 1 of the award year, students and parents will be asked to provide current tax forms or W-2s.

-Undergraduate students who submit the Free Application for Federal Student Aid (FAFSA) and do not meet the federal definition of an independent student may request a dependency override if the student can document other unusual circumstances that might warrant the treatment of the student as independent for purposes of establishing eligibility for federal and state need-based financial aid.
-Please note that the following circumstances that will not be considered unusual:
+Undergraduate students who submit the FAFSA and do not meet the federal definition of an independent student may request a dependency override if the student can document other unusual circumstances that might warrant the treatment of the student as independent for purposes of establishing eligibility for federal and state need-based financial aid.

 • A parent who is able but unwilling to provide support,